georgebabarus/magento-filesystem-extension/docs/source/details.rst

 Implementation details
 ********************************

-Storing static files inside the compute system involves some work when you decide to scale horizontally, but having all static files stored in a cloud object storage service (as an external "microservice") could ease the deployment process, in the same time reducing the complexity and improving the performance of the system.
+Storing static files inside the computing system involves some work when you decide to scale horizontally, but having all static files stored in a cloud object storage service (as an external "microservice") could ease the deployment process, at the same time reducing the complexity and improving the performance of the system.
 You can check :ref:`some application architectures <extension/architecture>` to guide you to the proper solution for your use case.

 For example:
-    * storing CMS media files directly in a cloud object storage (like Amazon S3 or Azure Files) without touching the server disk could be achieved with little effort :ref:`explained here <cms>`.
+    * store CMS media files directly on the remote filesystem without touching the server disk.
-    * all files that are served raw could easily be served directly from there or through a built-in or third-party CDN.
+    * all the raw files that are served could easily be served directly from there or through a built-in or third-party CDN.
-    * products media files could also be stored in a cloud object storage, but in this case, the resized images could be served through a reverse proxy server with fallback on the resizing endpoint.
+    * the products media files could also be stored in a cloud object storage, but in this case, the resized images should be served through a reverse proxy server with a fallback on the resizing endpoint.
-    * even better, you can extract web asset storing and processing (eg: image resizing, compression) features as a microservice and reduce the Magento complexity.
+    * even better, you can extract the image resize feature as a microservice and reduce your project complexity.
+Read more about the Magento 2 headless implementation.

 There are plenty of cloud object storage services (for static files) offered with various features, all having common features like: